esper-io/console_docs/docs/provisioning-template/actions.md

 When you click on the **Delete Template** button, the selected template will be deleted.
 If you click on the **Cancel** button, you will be brought back to the ‘Provisioning template’ landing page.

-**Note**: You will still be able to view the policy, apps, and settings of the template when viewing a device previously provisioned using that template.
+**Note**: You will still be able to view the policy, applications, and settings of the template when viewing a device previously provisioned using that template.